freshbrewedweb/freshbrewedweb.github.io/_posts/2017-07-20-practical-color-schemes.md

 ### Step 4: Make your utility belt.

 At this point you pretty much have your finished color scheme.
 Yes it was that easy, and we only have 3 colors in total.
-However, if you're building anything more than a few static pages, you'll need some variance with to communicate information in different states.
-Or perhaps even to just break up the monotony of 3 repetitive colors.
+However, if you're building anything more than a few static pages, you'll need some variance to communicate information in different states.
+Or maybe even to just break up the monotony of 3 repetitive colors.
 Yes, the repetition is good, but when it's all you have to use, it can become a bit much.

 The trick here is to not design around your utility belt.
-Your color scheme is pretty strict, but your utility belt can be pretty loose to simply meet your demands as you build something more complex.
+Your main color scheme is pretty strict, but your utility belt can be pretty loose in order to simply meet your demands as you build something more complex.
 Need a message alert color?
 Take your primary color and change the hue towards red but stay in the same tone.
 Need some muted text to downplay its importance?
 Drop the opacity on your dark color.

 A good guide here is to build your belt as you go and record it so you can stay consistent, but you won't need it from the start.
 Here's what a good belt might look like along side our main scheme: